 Edinburgh & District Shetland Association

-While the size of this community has varied over the years and the style of social events has changed, the aims of the Association remain the same.
-Up until the Covod pandemic, with social distancing and lockdown measures to reduce spread of infection started in March 2020, the Association was a lively forward looking community running regular ceilidh dances during Winter months in the Thomas Morton Hall at Leith Town Hall and other events with a specifically Shetland flavour during the year.
-Now, Spring 2023, we are starting to try to recover some of that vitality.
-Unfortunately our regular venue, the Thomas Morton Hall, is unavailable in the forseeable future due to refurbishment and parent-organisation revision, so we are actively looking for alternative suitable venues (suggestions welcome).
-Members, their friends and visitors are very welcome to join us at all events.
-We are now organising resumption of collection of Membership Annual Subscriptions (see Membership)
+While the size of this community of Shetlanders in Edinburgh has varied over the years and the style of social events has changed, the aims of the Association remain the same.
+Up until the Covid pandemic, when social distancing and lockdown measures started in March 2020, the Association was a lively forward-looking community running regular ceilidh dances during Winter months in the Thomas Morton Hall at Leith Town Hall and other events with a specific Shetland flavour during the year.
+By Spring 2023 we were starting to try to recover some of that pre-Covid vitality, especially with the engagement of a younger generation of Shetlanders in the management and activities of EDSA.
+The previous regular venue, the Thomas Morton Hall, had become unavailable for the foreseeable future due to refurbishment and revision of their parent-organisation, but an alternative venue, the Lauriston Hall (28 Lauriston St, Edinburgh EH3 9DJ), has now been successfully used for some EDSA events and EDSA will continue to hold upcoming events there.
+Members, their friends, and visitors are very welcome to join us at all events.
+We especially welcome former members of our shared "Norn heritage" Orkney and Caithness societies in Edinburgh, which did not survive the Covid lockdown but with whom we formerly interacted extensively in each other's events.

-We hope that existing members will renew membership and new members (full for Shetland-connected folk or associate for friends who enjoy our events) are always welcome.
-We are aware of Shetland folk and/or their families in and around Edinburgh (or further away) who are not current members and we are keen to get you involved to keep the society relevant and vibrant as generations change, but still want to enjoy a flavour of "hame and hamefolk".
+We hope that existing members will renew membership, and new members (full for Shetland-connected folk or associate for friends without Shetland links but who just enjoy our events) are always welcome.
+We are aware of Shetland folk and/or their families in and around Edinburgh (or further away) who are not current members, and we are keen to get you involved to keep the society relevant and vibrant as generations change, but still want to enjoy a flavour of "hame and hame-folk".
 Volunteers to help at events, especially with catering, are particularly welcome if you want to get involved.
 Note that membership is free for Shetland students located in Edinburgh for their various courses.
 You don't have to be a member to come along to events, but your support through membership is appreciated, and you will be put on our mailing list for any information that is sent out, including the programme/syllabus.

 Update:

-See our Programme of Events for details so far
+See our Programme of Events for details, so far, of upcoming events

-Reminder - you can get your tickets for the EDSA Up Helly Aa on Saturday 10th February 2024 on line via the Eventbrite bookings site (link) or contact Malcolm or Hugh (see our contacts page)
+Reminder - you can get your tickets for the EDSA events via the Eventbrite bookings site (link) - just search there for Edinburgh and District Shetland Association

 Archive: we have added an archive page for copies of old photos and documents.
 If you have anything that might be of interest, please get in touch.